RaphaelHardFork/locklift-project/docs.md

 everdev contract run-local helloWorld -a 0:address...
 ```

+> You can call the constructor, but this is already called at the deployment, so it will produce an error: `exit code: 51 (Constructor was already called)`

 Try `5) timestamp`

 Then you can change this value by calling `touch`, as it's a write function you need to pass the `run` command: